mattbierner/blog.mattbierner.com/_posts/2014-02-02-the-delimited-continuation-monad-in-javascript.md

 };
 ```

-`pushPrompt` delimites the stack.
+`pushPrompt` delimits the stack.
 It pushes `prompt` onto the stack and evaluates computation `c` with the new stack.

 ```js
 var pushPrompt = function(prompt, c) {